-A public information session will be held in summer 2022 to share project details with residents and stakeholders.
+A public information session will be held in summer 2023 (previously described in Section 1.3) to share project details with residents and stakeholders.
 In addition, roadside signage will be placed at the entrance to the causeway prior to project start, informing residents of project timeframe and providing contact information for the Project Supervisor for those requesting additional information.
 To keep residents informed of the project, the Implementation Plan and live project updates will be posted on the Long Point Phragmites Action Alliance website www.longpointphragmites.ca.